-It is computer software, either cloud-based or downloaded software that allows you to make a live broadcast to your audience.
-You can do this via your preferred streaming platform or multiple platforms simultaneously such as Facebook, YouTube, Twitch, Periscope.
+It is computer software, either cloud-based or downloaded software, that allows you to make a live broadcast to your audience.
+You can do this via your preferred streaming platform or multiple platforms simultaneously, such as Facebook, YouTube, Twitch, and Periscope.

 It also allows you to interact with your audience at the same time with chat and reacts.

 Because you can use your live stream for a whole bunch of reasons, such as to stream video games, playlist streaming, and on-demand broadcasts, here are some tips and questions to keep in mind:

 • How much do you know about the video streaming industry?